Michigan’s Livers wears shirt with #NotNCAAProperty hashtag

+Michigan coach Juwan Howard, himself a prominent former college player, did not seem to have noticed the shirt when he spoke to reporters after the Wolverines’ 82-66 win.

+“Honestly, I did not pay attention to his shirt,” Howard said.
+“I was so locked in to the game prep, Texas Southern, I didn’t pay attention to his T-shirt.”

-The National College Players Association released a statement Wednesday detailing the players’ goals, which include getting the NCAA to change rules to allow athletes to receive pay for use of name, image and likeness.
+The National College Players Association, an athlete advocacy group, released a statement Wednesday detailing the players’ goals, which include getting the NCAA to change rules to allow athletes to receive pay for use of name, image and likeness.
 The players also are seeking meetings with NCAA President Mark Emmert and state and federal lawmakers.

 The NCAA has been working toward changing its rules governing NIL compensation, although the NCAA in January delayed a vote on NIL legislation after receiving a letter from the Department of Justice that warned the proposed rule changes might violate antitrust law.